"You met me at a very strange time in my life.."

 It's difficult to convey much sense of self in a block of text (or ten).
 Nevertheless, I shall spend several paragraphs battling this conundrum For Your Entertainment, flying in the face of all apathy and self-respecting reason.
 Yes, we're all unique and beautiful little snowflakes, but dodging the question doesn't really prove that point, does it?

 My profile is quite long.
 There's a quiz at the end, and

-THE SHORT: I am a 30 year old writer and coder who lives near London.
+THE SHORT: I am a 30-some year old writer and coder who lives near London.
 I tend to focus on the things I am most passionate about: videogames, television and cultural output in general - occasionally I even get paid for it!
 I am extremely open to new people, particularly for a good conversation about Stuff.
 If you are friendly, open-minded and expressive then we'll probably get on well.
 Or maybe not, but that's part of the fun, isn't it? :)

 I used to say, "Well, I'm a student!"
 For one it was true, and somehow that was all that needed to be said.
 'I'm studying' - which somehow conveyed whatever people wanted it to: up til all hours finishing essays, sleeping too much, finding my footing - and so on.
 It's a comfortable catch-all.
 I've long since finished university, but I still happily embrace the student ethos, whatever that is.
 Perhaps the desire to learn something new, to be forever open-minded, and a passion for knowledge and discussion.
 (The positives which people like to overlook)